Review the clinical results

 Restarting iron chelation after ZYNTEGLO infusion may be necessary and should be based on clinical practice*

-65% of patients who achieved TI no longer receiving chelation
+At last follow up 65% of patients who achieved TI no longer receiving chelation At last follow up 65% of patients who achieved TI no longer receiving chelation

 Of those 13 patients